ultra-alliance/.github/README.md

 We are always looking for new contributors to help us improve and expand these projects.
 If you have any ideas for new projects, please let us know!

 ## Community
-Join the Utra community on [Discord](https://discord.com/invite/WfJCN6YbGk) to connect with other developers, ask questions, and get involved in the conversation.
+Join the Ultra community on [Discord](https://discord.com/invite/WfJCN6YbGk) to connect with other developers, ask questions, and get involved in the conversation.

 ## License
 All of our projects are licensed under the MIT License.